Do I have the Knowledge to Answer? Investigating Answerability of Knowledge Base Questions: KBQA with Answerability Detection

+Most recent KBQA models~\cite{ye:acl2022rngkbqa,chen:acl2021retrack} are trained with questions and gold logical forms.
+Other models directly generate the answer~\cite{sun-etal-2019-pullnet,saxena:acl2022seq2seqembedkgqa}.
+Different train-test settings have been explored and are included in benchmark KBQA datasets~\cite{gu:www2021grailqa}.
+For a question $q$, let $S_q$ denote the schema elements in the logical form for $q$.
+Given a training set $Q_{tr}$, a test question $q$ is labelled {\em iid} if it follows the distribution for questions in $Q_{tr}$, and contains only schema elements seen in train $S_q\subseteq S_{Q_{tr}}$ (we have overloaded notation to define $S_{Q_{tr}}$).
+Alternatively, a test question $q$ is labelled {\em zero shot} if it involves at least one unseen schema element ($S_q\not \subseteq S_{Q_{tr}}$).
+Finally, test question $q$ involves {\em compositional generalization} if $S_q\subseteq S_{Q_{tr}}$ but the specific logical form for $q$ does not match that for any $q'\in Q_{tr}$.

-By negating the above definition, we define a question $q$ to be {\bf unanswerable} for a KB $G$ if {\bf (a)} $q$ does not admit a valid logical form $l$ for $G$, OR {\bf (b)} the valid $l$ when executed over the $G$ returns an empty answer.
-For a meaningful query, unanswerability arises due to different forms of deficiency in the available KB $G$.
-We assume that there exists an `ideal KB' $G^*$ for which $q$ admits a valid ideal logical form $l^*$ which executes on $G^*$ to generate a non-empty ideal answer $a^*$.
-The available KB $G$ lacks some schema element or fact relative to $G^*$ which makes $q$ unanswerable.
-Fig.~\ref{fig:example}(A) illustrates an ideal KB and a given KB with the missing elements shown in red.
-In Fig.~\ref{fig:example}(B), questions 2 and 3 yield valid queries over the available KB but are missing facts to return an answer, while questions 4-6 lack schema elements for valid queries.
-The task of {\bf KBQA with answerability detection}, given a question $q$ and an available KB $G$ is to (a) appropriately label the answer $a$ as \textsc{NA} (No Answer) or the logical form $l$ as \textsc{NK} (No Knowledge) when $q$ is unanswerable for $G$, OR (b) generate the correct non-empty answer $a$ and valid logical form $l$ when $q$ is answerable for $G$.
-(For models that directly generate the answer, $l$ may be left out.)
-The training set may now additionally include unanswerable questions labeled appropriately with $a=$\textsc{NA} or $l=$\textsc{NK}.
-Note that training instances contain only valid logical forms when they exist for the available KB (for answerable questions and for unanswerable questions with valid logical forms), but not the `ideal' logical forms for unanswerable questions.
+By negating the above answerability definition, we define a question $q$ to be {\bf unanswerable} for a KB $G$ if {\bf (a)} $q$ does not admit a valid logical form $l$ for $G$, or {\bf (b)} the valid $l$ when executed over the $G$ returns an empty answer.
+Clearly, meaningless and out-of-scope questions for a KB are unanswerable.
+Even for a meaningful question, unanswerability arises due to incompleteness (in data or schema) in $G$.
+Such questions admit an `ideal KB' $G^*$ for which $q$ has a valid ideal logical form $l^*$ which executes on $G^*$ to generate a non-empty ideal answer $a^*$.
+The available KB $G$ lacks one or more schema or data elements making $q$ unanswerable.
+Fig.~\ref{fig:example}(A) illustrates an available KB, with missing elements with respect to the ideal KB shown in red.
+In Fig.~\ref{fig:example}(B), questions 1-2 yield valid queries for the available KB but missing facts lead to empty answers, while questions 3-5 lack schema elements for valid queries.